 These are some of the most interesting facts about watermelons:

-- Watermelon is classified as both fruits and vegetables.
+- Watermelon is classified as both fruit and vegetable.

 - They are called watermelons due to their 92% water content.

-- They are 1200 distinct varieties of watermelons.
+- There are 1200 distinct varieties of watermelons.

 - Contrary to popular belief, seedless watermelons are not genetically engineered.

-- The heaviest watermelon that entered the Guinness book of world record weighed 350.5 pounds.
+- The heaviest watermelon that entered the Guinness book of world records weighed 350.5 pounds.

 - Farmers in Japan grow watermelons in different shapes.